pact-foundation/docs.pact.io/website/docs/provider/recommended_configuration.md

 #### If using branches/environments:

+See [this blog post](/blog/2021/07/04/why-we-are-getting-rid-of-tags) on branches and environments.

 * The minimum pact that should be verified is the latest pact from the main line of development from the consumer (eg. `{ "mainBranch": true }`).
 This requires that the [consumer has configured the branch](/pact_broker/branches#configuring-the-branch-when-publishing-pacts) when publishing the pact.
 * If you have matured your Pact workflow to the stage that you are [recording deployments](/pact_broker/recording_deployments_and_releases) in the Pact Broker when you deploy to an environment, then you should include selectors for the deployed and released versions (eg. `{ "deployedOrReleased": true }` )
-* A common pattern to use when adding new features is for the provider to make a branch with the same name as the consumer's branch (which is used to create the consumer version tag), and to use a selector to find the matching branch (eg. `{ "matchingBranch": true}`).
+* A common pattern to use when adding new features is for the provider to make a branch with the same name as the consumer's branch (which is used to create the consumer version tag), and to use a selector to find the matching branch (eg. `{ "matchingBranch": true }`).
 This way, the provider Pact configuration doesn't need to be modified to pull in the matching pact.
   * The pacts will be de-duplicated, so if the `GIT_BRANCH` is `main`, you'll still only get one pact to verify.
 If there are no pacts for the current `GIT_BRANCH`, the selector will just be ignored.
   * If you can't dynamically determine the tags of the feature pacts you want to verify, you will have to change the selectors while you are on a branch, and then put them back to normal once you've merged.